Rick's Free Auto Repair Advice

 The most common “abrasive” brake pads are semi-metallic.
 Due to their construction, hardness and abrasiveness, they provide the best stopping power of all brake pad types.
 That’s why they’re used on heavy SUV, light trucks and larger trucks.

 Adherent brake pads operate differently.
-During the break-in or ‘bedding” operation, the technician or owner drives the vehicle and makes multiple smooth brake applications to wipe a thin film of brake pad friction material into the pores of the rotor face.
+During the break-in or ‘bedding” operation, the technician or owner drives the vehicle and makes multiple smooth brake applications to heat up the brake pad’s friction surface in order to deposit a thin film of brake pad friction material into the pores of the rotor face.
 The thin film of brake pad material that adheres to the rotor face is called the transfer layer.

-During all future braking the brake pad presses against the transfer layer, creating friction.
-In adherent braking, kinetic energy is converted into heat by pressing the brake pad against the transfer layer.
+During all future braking the brake pad friction material presses against the transfer layer, creating friction.
+This film-n-film braking creates heat by rubbing a hot sticky friction material against a hot sticky transfer layer.

 The heat breaks the transfer layer bond to the rotor, changing the transfer layer on a molecular basis.
 The brake pad then replaces the damaged transfer layer with a new layer of material from the brake pad.
 The process of damaging and replacing the transfer layer happens multiple times during braking.